Table of Contents

 2. Use the objdump -d command to dump (print) the object code (machine code) and disassemble it into assembler for each of the binaries.
 Find the <main> section and take a look at the code.
 Also notice the total amount of code.

-4. Build and run the assembly language version of the program for aarch64 using make, taking note of the commands that are executed to assemble and link the code.
+3. Review, build, and and run the aarch64 assembly language program (on the aarch64 class server) using make, taking note of the commands that are executed to assemble and link the code.
 Verify that you can disassemble the object code in the ELF binary using objdump -d objectfile and take a look at the code.

 AArch64 (Complete this part in your in-class breakout group, if possible)

-The steps in the previous section were demonstrated in the class.
 Perform these steps in your breakout group using the “mob programming” approach used in Lab 1:

 1. Review, build, and run the aarch64 assembly language programs.
 Take a look at the code using objdump -d objectfile and compare it to the source code.